 The Dodd-Frank Wall Street Reform and Consumer Protection Act (Dodd-Frank Act) established two funds related to the programs and operations of the Bureau: The Bureau Fund and the Consumer Financial Civil Penalty Fund (Civil Penalty Fund).
-The Bureau's operations are funded principally by transfers made by the Board of Governors of the Federal Reserve System (Federal Reserve System) from the combined earnings of the Federal Reserve System, up to the limits set forth in the Dodd-Frank Act.
+The Bureau's operations are funded principally by transfers made by the Board of Governors of the Federal Reserve System (Federal

+Reserve System) from the combined earnings of the Federal Reserve System, up to the limits set forth in the Dodd-Frank Act.
 The funds that are transferred from the Federal Reserve System are deposited into the Bureau Fund.
 The Dodd-Frank Act provides that funds obtained by or transferred to the Bureau Fund are not to be construed as government funds or appropriated monies; therefore, the Bureau has determined that the Bureau Fund is not subject to IPIA.

 The Bureau also maintains a separate fund, the Civil Penalty Fund, into which the Bureau deposits the civil penalties it collects in judicial and administrative actions for violations of federal consumer financial law.
 Funds in the Civil Penalty Fund may be used for payments to the victims of activities for which the civil penalties have been imposed.
 To the extent that such victims cannot be located or such payments are otherwise not practicable, the Bureau may use funds in the Civil Penalty Fund for the purpose of consumer education and financial literacy programs.
 According to the Civil Penalty Fund rule, funds in the Civil Penalty Fund may also be used for administrative costs associated with making payments to Civil Penalty Fund victims.
 Because the Dodd-Frank Act is silent on whether funds in the Civil Penalty Fund should be construed as government funds or appropriated monies, the Bureau has determined that the Civil Penalty Fund is subject to IPIA.
 Therefore, the Bureau is required to conduct a periodic risk assessment of the fund at least once every three fiscal years.
-The Civil Penalty Fund reported disbursements of \$262,080,969 in FY 2017.
+The Bureau reported \$1,022,298 in distributions of Civil Penalty Fund monies to harmed consumers for fiscal year 2019 in its Financial Report of the Bureau of Consumer Financial Protection.
+Fiscal Year 2019.